renderedtext/semaphore-docs-new/source/docs/caching-between-builds.md

 category: The Semaphore platform
 ---

 Installing application dependencies can take a significant amount of time, so Semaphore caches them to make your build time shorter.
-Dependency directories for Ruby, Node.js and Clojure projects are currently cached by default.
+Dependency directories for Clojure, Node.js, Ruby and Scala projects are currently cached by default.
 The full list of cached directories, relative to your repository is as follows:

 ```
 .bundle